SAISD Mobile App

-The Jefferson/Longfellow MYP values our special needs population.
+The Longfellow MYP values our special needs population.
 To support them, our practices include, but are not limited to, the following:

 Parent Notification Policy:

-The overall special education policy is included in both the Jefferson High School and Longfellow Middle School parent/student handbooks.
+The overall special education policy is included in the Longfellow Middle School parent/student handbooks.
 Parents are encouraged to participate in, communicate with, and support their student’s education through their involvement.

 For individual students, parents are notified of ARD meetings for their students to discuss or update the student’s IEP or BIP.